WebOrigami/docs/src/content/language/comparison.md

 Origami templates will `await` an asynchronous substitution that returns a `Promise`.

-Origami does not support JavaScript [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
+Origami supports JavaScript [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates): you can prefix a template with the name of a function (see functions, below).

 ## Array and object literals